daurnimator/luatz/doc/index.md

 ## `time ( )`

-Returns the current unix timestamp using the most accurate source available.
+Returns the current unix timestamp using the most precise source available.
 See `gettime` for more information.